manuelbieh/react-book/basics/event-handling.md

 <button onClick={validateInput}>Validate</button>
 ```

-For comparison purposes, this is how a similar event would look in HTML:
+For comparison, this is how a similar event would look in HTML:

 ```text
 <button onclick="validateInput">Validate</button>